 - 13. How did Lamarck contribute to the theory of evolution? - a.
 He discovered genetic mutation through experiments with pea plants. - b.
 He proposed the concept of natural selection after his voyage to the Galapagos Islands and his study of finches. - c.
-He proposed the first serious model of how traits are passed on from parent to offspring through inheritance of acquired characteristics, though that idea turned out to be incorrect. - d.
-He proposed a concept known today as gene flow.
+He did not but instead proposed an erroneous evolutionary mechanism known today as inheritance of acquired characteristics. - d.
+He did not but instead proposed a concept known today as gene flow.